 - The Pilgrimage at the Church of the Pilgrims: Volunteers will work with the Pilgrimage’s coordinator to set up projects for groups visiting the city in soup kitchens, food banks, urban gardens, and homeless shelters, as well as lead them in post-experience reflections on the root causes of poverty.
 The Pilgrimage is the principal outreach ministry of the Church of the Pilgrims, and it hosts groups in hostel-style accommodations while they engage with the poor and low-income residents of the city through experiential learning projects.

-- Washington Seminar Center at Capitol Hill Presbyterian Church: Volunteers will work with ecumenical partners on Capitol Hill to coordinate direct care for people experiencing homelessness, and will lead visiting congregational groups in conversations about poverty.
+- Capitol Hill Group Ministries: Volunteers will work with ecumenical partners on Capitol Hill to coordinate direct care for people experiencing homelessness, and will coordinate volunteers in conversations about poverty and service opportunities.
 A typical day would include serving breakfast to the homeless, teaching a midday seminar to a visiting group on the root causes of poverty, and spending the afternoon with the guests at Shirley’s House—a shelter for women and children.
-Located just steps from the Capitol, the Washington Seminary Center welcomes groups from all over the country who come to DC to serve.
+Located just steps from the Capitol.

 - NEXT Church: Volunteers will work with the director of NEXT Church to build a movement across the Presbyterian Church (USA)—encouraging the church to be more relational, more diverse, more collaborative, more hopeful, and more agile.
 Volunteers will do relational organizing, maintain a social media presence, fundraise, publicize, learn the ins and outs of small non-profit management, and plan regional and national conferences.
 Volunteers will be on the ground in local congregations while also involved in denomination-level questions and initiatives.